 Go to the CDN page and click Create CDN resource.

-Select Accelerate and protect only static files and then click Confirm.
+Select Accelerate and protect static assets only and then click Confirm.

 Fill in the fields to configure your CDN resource on the Set up initial configuration page.